pretix/pretix-docs/docs/guides/pretixscan/android.md

 The app should now be in entry scanning mode.
 If it is, then it displays a pictogram of a gray box with an arrow pointing to the right :fa3-sign-in: in the top right corner.
 If the pictogram is yellow and the arrow points to the left :fa3-sign-out:, that means that the app is in "exit scanning" mode.
-Switch to entry scanning by tapping the :btn-icon:fa3-ellipsis-v:: button and :btn:Switch to entry scanning: in the popup menu.
+Switch to entry scanning by tapping the three-dot button :btn-icon:fa3-ellipsis-v:: and :btn:Switch to entry scanning: in the popup menu.

 pretixSCAN will scan any QR code or barcode it can detect via the device's camera or scanner.
 Point the device at the code you want to scan.